 Moving can also be a time of anxiety, particularly if it is your first time living independently – Will I be able to manage?
 Can I stay healthy?
 How do I do my own washing, cooking and cleaning? etc.

-To support the residents through this transition, Rocky Bay has provided a ‘Training for Life’ programme with the aim of establishing their goals and helping them to develop skills to live happily and independently.
+To support the residents through this transition, Rocky Bay has provided a ‘Training for Life’ program with the aim of establishing their goals and helping them to develop skills to live happily and independently.

-The programme, developed and implemented by Rocky Bay Team leader, Lorraine Nitsch, was run for six hours per week for 16 weeks and was also attended by three support staff members who assisted participants with reading, writing and carrying out practical tasks such as menu planning, food preparation, shopping and personal hygiene.
+The program, developed and implemented by Rocky Bay Team leader, Lorraine Nitsch, was run for six hours per week for 16 weeks and was also attended by three support staff members who assisted participants with reading, writing and carrying out practical tasks such as menu planning, food preparation, shopping and personal hygiene.

 One 40 year old participant proudly exclaimed “I did it all by myself” – he was referring to brushing his own teeth – a previously unattainable skill he is now proud to have achieved.